algobulls/pyalgotrading/docs/gen_ai/get_open_ai_keys.md

 [![chat gpt profile](imgs/chat_gpt_copy_api_key.png)](imgs/chat_gpt_copy_api_key.png)

 ### Step 5 - Ready to go with AlgoBulls
 Once you have copied your secret key then you can now save it on your AlgoBulls Account for accessing the gen-ai feature to create a strategy, and there you go.
+To know how to save keys and start with generating strategies using Chat-GPT, click [here](../python_build/python-build-code-gen-ai.md)
 Happy Trading !